hozn/keepassdb/docs/api.rst

 .. automodule:: keepassdb.db
    :synopsis: The database classes provide the primary API to the db structure.
-   :members:
+   :members: Database, LockingDatabase

 Model
 -----

 .. automodule:: keepassdb.model
    :synopsis: The entity objects that form the structure of the database.
    :members:

 Errors
 ------

 The exception classes raised by the library.

-.. module:: keepassdb.exc
+.. automodule:: keepassdb.exc
    :synopsis:The exception classes raised by the application.

-.. automodule:: keepassdb.exc
    :members:

 Under-the-Hood
 ==============